 • Dust.

 • Every parent is familiar with the situation when a baby suddenly develops a rash on the body and at the same time the temperature suddenly rises.
-Such symptoms are found in very many diseases and conditions, some of which are considered quite dangerous for the child's body.
+Such symptoms occur in many diseases and conditions, some of which are considered quite dangerous for the child’s body.

-Let's try to figure out what specific pathological conditions are characteristic of a particular disease, and how parents should behave when a child suddenly has a rash and fever.
+Let's try to figure out what specific pathological conditions are characteristic of a particular disease, and how parents should behave when a child suddenly develops a rash and fever.

-The reasons can be roughly divided into two large groups - infectious and non-infectious.
+The causes can be divided into two large groups - infectious and non-infectious.

 Non-infectious

-Temperature, cough, runny nose, rash: how to distinguish from a cold?
+Fever, cough, runny nose, rash: how to distinguish it from a cold?

 3.8 5 (94 ratings) Rate this article

-Rubella and chickenpox (chickenpox) are considered childhood infections.
-Indeed, in preschool and primary school age, these diseases are transferred quite easily, but it is undesirable for adults to become infected with them.
+Rubella and varicella (chickenpox) are considered childhood infections.
+Indeed, in preschool and primary school age, these diseases are tolerated quite easily, but it is undesirable for adults to become infected with them.

 What symptoms should you pay attention to?
-What does a chickenpox and rubella rash look like?
-What can be the treatment and care?
-Are rubella and chickenpox vaccinated?
-This is the most important thing parents need to know about these viral infections.
+What does the rash look like with chickenpox and rubella?
+What might treatment and care consist of?
+Are they vaccinated against rubella and chickenpox?
+Here are the most important things parents need to know about these viral infections.

 Dry cough and rash as signs of an allergic reaction